October 30, 2020

 What is an energy vampire?
 According to Judith Orloff, MD, University of California Los Angeles Psychiatric Clinical Faculty, it is “somebody who literally zaps your energy dry“.
 Healthline.com notes that they sometimes drain your emotional energy intentionally.

-In the workplace, an energy vampire’s behavior drains the positivity of coworkers.
-Moreover, in businesses with call centers, they can even affect customers.
-Spotting them and slaying their unproductive behaviors can save an entire team from wallowing in a motivation wasteland.
+Energy vampires can be found wherever employees are working – whether in a physical office or remotely from home.
+An energy vampire’s behavior drains the positivity of coworkers, and in businesses with call centers, they can even affect customers!
+Spotting them and slaying their unproductive behaviors can save an entire team from wallowing in an unmotivated wasteland.
 It can also minimize the damage done to customer satisfaction.
 Read on to learn how to detect an energy vampire – and what to do when you find them.

 5 ways to spot a workplace energy vampire

-Talent & expertise are favorite targets of energy vampires.
+Talent and expertise are favorite targets of energy vampires.
 They are adept at turning these traits against individuals and teams.
-For instance, repeatedly asking for help from your most knowledgeable agents, preventing them from servicing customers.
+For instance, an energy vampire might repeatedly ask for help from your most knowledgeable agents, preventing them from servicing customers.

 - Notice what happens in meetings

-Team meetings are a hotspot for energy, with multiple people coming together for a productive purpose.
+Team meetings are a hotspot for energy vampires, with multiple people coming together for a productive purpose.
 These employees love to hijack meetings, monopolizing attention and sucking up time.

 - Be aware of bullying and intimidation

-Workplace energy vampires often use dehumanizing tactics to prey on coworkers’ insecurities, and build up their own egos.
-This can manifest as harping on others’ mistakes, or over-sharing their own achievements.
+Energy vampires often use dehumanizing tactics to prey on coworkers’ insecurities and build up their own egos.
+This can manifest as harping on others’ mistakes or over-sharing their own achievements.

 - Locate the center of the drama

-These employees are drama-magnets.
+Energy vampires are drama-magnets.
 They are almost always the common thread in issues between employees.
-Or if there are recurring problems with customers, they are likely involved.
+If there are recurring problems with customers, they are likely involved.

-When problems arise because of their behavior, these employees often lay low or shift attention onto others to avoid accountability.
-Are CSAT scores poor for the entire call center?
-It will always be the fault of a coworker, according to an energy vampire.
+When problems arise because of their behavior, these employees often lay low or shift attention to others to avoid accountability.
+Are your call center’s CSAT scores low?
+An energy vampire will always claim it is the fault of a coworker.

 How to handle a workplace energy vampire

 Once you find an energy vampire, what do you do?
-While it may be tempting to line their cubicle with garlic, this is not likely to solve your problem.
+While it may be tempting to line their cubicle or Zoom Room with garlic, this is not likely to solve your problem.

-The reason they are a negative influence on the rest of the team could be a lack of training, direction, or inclusiveness.
+First, try to determine the cause of their negativity and attention-seeking.
+Often it can be a lack of training, direction, or inclusiveness.
 Even an energy vampire can turn into a paragon of duty with enough attention and motivation.
 Here are some ideas:

 - Train or re-train